-Bajra Sandhi Monument
+Bajra Sandhi Monument in Denpasar Bali

 Bajra Sandhi Monument was built in 1987 and officially opened in 2003.
 Two philosophies underpin the monument.
 The first ties to Hinduism, with representations of yoni, a feminine symbol for regeneration and the process of creation.
 The second retells the story of Mandara Giri Mountain in Ksirarnawa (milky ocean), the first chapter in the Mahabharata, an ancient Indian epic.
 The story tells of gods and giants joining together to “twist” Mount Mandara in the Ksirarnawa in the hope of extracting the holy Water of Eternity (Tirta Amerta).

 Other symbols at the monument represent the date the Japanese surrendered, August 17, 1945.
 These are the 17 main gates, the eight pillars and the fact that the monument stands 45 meters (148 feet) tall.
 Climb the stairs to the top of the tower to reach the chamber with a 360-degree view.
 Admire the rotating exhibits, which often include photographs and paintings, in the exhibition room.